All Episodes

 Thank you so much for giving me some of your time today.

-A dust up, if you will.
+A dust-up, if you will.

-Uh there was uh a melee.
+There was a melee.

-We I could I can go, I can go all day, sir.
+I can go all day, sir.

-Uh there yes, there was a kerfuffle.
+Yes, there was a kerfuffle.

 I was like, whoa, okay.